Welcome to Thirsk Museum

 There is a ramped entrance to the ground floor but narrow stairs limit access for wheelchair users.
-A virtual tour of the Museum on DVD can be viewed in the reception.
 Guide dogs are welcome.

 Groups and school parties of up to 30 can be accommodated (both during and outside normal opening times) by prior arrangement.
 Guided tours are available on request, please contact us for further information.